raiseerco/explix/README.md

 For this reasons, we offer esplix-sdk package which is built from this repository using webpack.

-## Install

-For technical reasons(see below), Ratatosk engine needs to be installed separately.
-A simple way to do it is to run `install-ratatosk.sh` script.
-The whole sequence:

-    git clone git@bitbucket.org:chromawallet/esplix.git
-    cd esplix
-    bash install-ratatosk.sh
-    npm install
-    npm run compile
-    npm run test

-`npm run compile` is needed after each modification.

 ## Building SDK

 Running the following command: